heidisu/testy/slides_m.md

 ----

 # How Do I Know That I'm Not Breaking Anything?
+(M)

 * lean on the compiler
 * monitoring